the-full-stack/fsdl-text-recognizer/instructions/lab4.md

 Note the `--gpu=1` flag at the end.
 Because the default gpu index is 0, if we launched this experiment without the flag, it would try allocating on the GPU that's already in use.
 With the flag, it runs on a different GPU.

 You can now go to https://app.wandb.ai, click into your project, and see both runs happening at the same time!
+We'll show you how you can add a chart to visualize all of your training runs.

 ## Running multiple experiments

 It would be nice to be able to define multiple experiments and then just queue them up for training.
-We can do that with the `training/prepare_experiments.sh` framework.
+We can do that with the `training/prepare_experiments.py` framework.

 Let's check it out.
 Run `tasks/prepare_sample_experiments.sh` or `pipenv run training/prepare_experiments.py training/experiments/sample.json`